Jovah Kamateeka: Early life and education

-Between 1982 and 1988, she served at the Office of the President as the Assistant Secretary.
+Between 1982 and 1988, Jovahrved at the Office of the President as the Assistant Secretary.
 She later joined Ministry of Water & Energy between 1989-1990 and was employed as the Senior Assistant Secretary.
 Jovah additionally served as the Senior Assistant Secretary at Constitutional Commission (1990-1993), and Ministry of Local Government (1993 – 1997).
 She worked at State House as the Principal Assistant Secretary from 1997 to 1999.
 From 2002 to 2010, she was the Under Secretary at Uganda Law Reform Commission.

-Political life
+Political career

-From 2011 to 2021, she served as the Member of Parliament in the 9th and 10th Parliament of Uganda.
+From 2011 to 2021, Jovahrved as the Member of Parliament in the 9th and 10th Parliament of Uganda.

 She served on the Professional Body as a full member at the African Association of Public Admin & Management and Common Wealth ASS for Public Admin & Management.

 She was the Chairperson on the Committee on Human Rights.
 She additionally served as the member on the Business Committee and Committee on Finance, Planning and Economic Development.
 She is a member of Legal and Parliamentary Affairs Committee.

 Personal life

-She is widowed.
+Jovah is widowed.
 Her hobbies are reading and meeting people.
 Jovah has special interests in Bible study which she does from All Saints Mitooma Women DEV ASS, Hosting home cell, and Sponsoring orphans.
 She is the member of University council Awist, member of diocesan council West Ankole and Chair board of health west.